-- that, how far aboe your head the point is); since the crossbar of the goal is 72 inches above ground, you can also use that as a benchmark. - When checking the stick, test the pocket depth, ball rollout from the top, throat and both sides, the head width from the front, the head length, and the stick length.
-The back of the head is not to be measured, and we do not check to determine if the ball lodges in the back of the crosse. - Be sure to complete all required checks before the 5-minute mark of the fourth period. - It is not necessary to keep track of the numbers of the players inspected; writing the numbers down on your scorecard takes too much time.
+- To speed the measurement of long poles, determine points on your body that corresponds to heights of roughly 52 inches and 72 inches(or, if you are shorter than that, how far aboe your head the point is); since the crossbar of the goal is 72 inches above ground, you can also use that as a benchmark. - When checking the stick, test the pocket depth, ball rollout from the top, throat and both sides, the head width from the front, the head length, and the stick length.
+The back of the head is not to be measured, and we do not check to determine if the ball lodges in the back of the crosse. - Be sure to complete all required che ks before the 5-minute mark of the fourth period. - It is not necessary to keep track of the numbers of the players inspected; writing the numbers down on your scorecard takes too much time.
 It is find if the same player gets checked twive in one game.
 On the other hand, try to have some idea who has been inspected so you don't inspect the same player 3 or more times in the same game. - Goalkeepers Sticks- only illegality of a goalie stick is length cannot be shorter than 40 inches or longer than 72 inches. - If you have trouble remembering all of the measurements, tape them onto your tape measure. - Random equipment checks should not be done during a flag-down situation or when someone is already serving a time serving foul.